 Wimbledon is the oldest and most prestigious tennis tournament in the world – and the 2025 Championships promise to be as iconic as ever.
 Whether you’ve secured tickets or are just soaking up the atmosphere, here’s everything you need to know to make the most of your visit to Wimbledon.

 No tickets?
-No problem – catch all the action on our Big Screen on the Piazza, with live screenings every day of the tournament, completely free.
+No problem – catch all the action on our Big Screen on The Piazza, with live screenings every day of the tournament, completely free.
+Or watch in Wimbledon Quarter and pubs/bars in town.

 Getting Around